penguwin/pengublog/content/post/getting-started-with-hugo.md

 Hugo is commonly included by package managers - which I personally prefer to use - but can also be installed via the repository.

-Assumed you have a working [Go](https://golang.org) installation you can simply run following commands and let the magic happen:
+Assuming you have a working [Go](https://golang.org) installation you can simply run following commands and let the magic happen:

 <a id="code-snippet--hugo-installation"></a>